 Meet the professional counselors who lead each of our sessions.

 When you join a Sad Isn’t Bad session, you’re part of a group of your peers — children, adolescents or adults — led by a facilitator.
 They guide activities and help each group talk about grief in an age-appropriate way.
-Usually they can introduce themselves in person.
-While we’re meeting virtually, you can get to know the counselors here.
+You can get to know the counselors here.

 “I am currently the junior kindergarten-8th grade school counselor at Tri-Valley in Colton, South Dakota.
 I also am an LPC (licensed professional counselor).
 I have past experience working in various school settings and also in private practice/the mental health field.
 I love working with children and adolescents on a variety of issues and just truly love the population I get to work with.
 I want to help anyone I work with through whatever it is that they are facing and while things are not always easy, it’s so much better when we have someone who supports us — I love being that person for others.”